Archived:

 Otherwise, set

-to the result of multiplying thechannel
+channelto the result of multiplying thechannelvalue by thealphavalue.

 -